In the guide below, we provide a summary/breakdown of energy in China.

 – Oil use is largely the same, but has slightly increased

-– Both natural gas use, and renewables and ‘other’ energy source use, are both increasing
+– Both natural gas use, and renewables and ‘other’ energy source use, are slightly increasing

 Forecasts For China’s Energy Future